Calabria itinerary: Ultimate 5-day road trip to Southern Italy

 - Crotone Airport: with various arrivals and departures from several Italian cities.

-What is Calabria famous for?
+What is Calabria known for?

 Calabria is located at the toe of Italy’s boot.
 This Southern Italian region is famous for its spicy and authentic cuisine, which features Cipolla (red sweet onions), hot chillies, garlic, and sundried tomatoes.
 Calabria is also known for its beautiful beaches and the laid-back holiday vibe with far fewer tourists than the rest of Italy – a true hidden gem.